Wolox/tech-guides/nodejs/docs/sequelize/specific_details.md

   }
 );
 ```
-throws an error.

-But if you handle users with a `bulk` method, such as `bulkCreate`, `bulkUpdate`, or another one, the validation `won't trigger` by default.
+But if you handle users with a `bulk` method, such as `bulkCreate`, `bulkUpdate`, or another one, the validation `won't be triggered` by default.
 ```javascript
 return User.bulkCreate([
   {